 Covered entities must designate a security official who develops and implements security policies and procedures.
 The designated security official can be supplemented with third-party HIPAA-qualified personnel to obtain the necessary technical and compliance knowledge and capabilities.
 Also, covered entities must train all workforce members regarding its security policies and procedures.
 Training must be supplemented with appropriate enforcement and sanction practices for workforce members who violate its security policies and procedures.

 Further HIPAA Security Rule provisions include facility physical access and control, workstation and device security, ePHI access policies and procedures, and information systems audit controls.

 Industry standards and the security regulatory environment provide SMBs with a menu of suggested and sometimes mandated actions for implementing a cybersecurity program.
 It is evident that there are much overlap and consistency to the key ingredients of each of these programs.
 The key takeaway is that SMB owners and managers must have an awareness of the recommended and required actions.
 With awareness, responsible cybersecurity actions must be decided upon and implemented to protect the SMB business, its customers, and affiliates.

-If you aren’t sure your current IT company is protecting your business from cyber attacks, perhaps it’s time for a better solution provider.
+If you aren’t sure your current IT company is protecting your business computer network from cyber attacks, perhaps it’s time for a better solution provider.
 Contact powersolution.com at (201) 493-1414 ext 311 to book your Strategic Technology Planning or Cybersecurity overview session.